 Pertussis, known as whooping cough, is highly contagious and one of the most commonly occurring diseases in the United States.
 These coughing attacks can last for months.
 Infants too young for vaccination have the highest risk for life-threatening cases.
 Ten infants died during the first outbreak.

 End: A whooping cough outbreak comes every three to five years.
-The CDC reports that an increase in the number of cases will likely be the “new normal.”
+The CDC that an increase in the number of cases will likely be the “new normal.”

 Now: The occurrence of the disease is much less than it was.
-The CDC recommends that pregnant women get a vaccination during the third trimester to optimize protection at birth.
+The CDC that pregnant women get a vaccination during the third trimester to optimize protection at birth.

 First documented in 1981, the epidemic we now know as HIV first appeared to be a rare lung infection.
 Now we know that HIV damages the body’s immune system and compromises its ability to fight off infections.
 AIDS is the final stage of HIV and the 6th leading cause of death in the United States among people 25 to 44 years old.